 WHY ANY OF THIS MATTERS

 After the first few months of meeting with the Jehovah’s Witnesses, I revealed to my neighbor that I honestly thought the Witnesses were Christians and good people, only a bit misguided.
-He was surprised and rightly told me that they were outside of the truth and not in a good place spiritually.
+He was surprised and rightly told me that they were outside of the truth and were quite possibly on the road to eternal damnation.

-Those were my pre-Orthodox days and I was wrestling with what it meant to be a Christian.
-My thoughts were that there are so many thousands of ways to interpret the Bible, how can we possibly say that one group is better than another?
-If someone is trying to live a godly life, what does it matter if they are a mess doctrinally?
-Aren’t we all a mess?
+Those were my pre-Orthodox days when I was wrestling with what it means to be a Christian.
+There are so many thousands of ways to interpret the Bible, I thought, how can we possibly say that one group is better than another?
+Aren’t we all a mess anyway?

 Our Lord Jesus Christ said, “I am the Way, the Truth, and the Life.”
 His life and teachings show us that Truth is not a concept to grasp, but a Person to know.
 Granted, Jesus is God and God is mostly a mystery to us.
 However, God has chosen to partially reveal Himself to us.
 These revelations are indisputable truths to which we must hold; they are the only solid things in this world of mist and vapor.